 - Fulfill Your Role as a Coach.
 One of the most important traits of leaders (voted by employees) is Leading by Example2.
 As leaders, sometimes it can be all too easy to postpone accountability, fail to coach to a performance gap, or hope an issue will resolve by itself.
 Coaching employees is critical.
 We cannot be too rushed and hurried.

 - Be willing to be vulnerable.
 Leadership vulnerability can be a powerful tool to create a sense of psychological safety among your team.
-Vulnerability can create an open forum for employees to have a strong, loyal relationship with you and your organization.
+The vulnerability can create an open forum for employees to have a strong, loyal relationship with you and your organization.
 Asking questions like: What is one thing I currently do that you would like for me to continue to do?
 What is one thing you would like me to more often?
 What can I do to help you be more effective?

 - Remember the “why”.
 In our hurry to get work done, we can fail to explain why.
-Reconnecting employees to the why and the reason can grow buy in and support for change.
+Reconnecting employees to the why and the reason can grow to buy in and support for change.

 - Have the conversation.
 Conflict can be challenging for even the most seasoned leaders.
 Our Healthcare Experience Foundation team developed a framework for conflict management coaching called the Conversation Curve